 Regional or Channel Approach

-Shanghai and New Delhi both claim populations of around 23 million, similar to total Australia.
+Shanghai and New Delhi both claim populations of around 30 million, larger than total Australia.

 Test markets may focus on strong efforts in one large city with high income consumers or one trade channel such as upscale supermarkets or 4-5 Star Hotels.
-Better to concentrate resources at “over delivering” in a narrowly defined area than applying resources thinly across anh enormous country.
-“Crawl, Walk, Run”
+Better to concentrate resources at “over delivering” in a narrowly defined area than applying resources thinly across an enormous country.
+“Crawl, Walk, Run,Fly”.

 USA: Bigger than BRIC’s